-Justification Revised Rule

-Clarification of OC procedures for draw time between tests.
-Revised Rule G.6.2 Time draw When completing a time draw organisers are advised to be aware of number of circumstances that must be considered. a) It is strongly recommended that arena familiarisation times be included in the draw and that they be clearly shown in the programme (refer to Section 3, Annex D) b) once entries have closed organisers should prepare a competition plan to complete the time draw (number of arenas required, time required) c) draws can be generated manually or by computer d) the time to allow for each test is printed on each EA/FEI test sheet it is strongly recommended to allow 60 to 90 minutes between tests for the same horse, and at least 90 minutes at FEI levels, as these are more strenuous tests f) draws should be unbiased g) care should be taken not to have the same competitor riding first in more than one test h) Organising committees may accept requests from riders entering 2 horses in the same competition to schedule one horse before the other in the draw, providing this request is made at the time of entry.
-This does not apply for State or National Championships i) no judge should judge more than 35 horses in any one competition k) there should be a break for judges of at least 15 minutes after every 10th horse for tests with more than 10 horses, if a judge is required to judge more than one competition, there should be its recommended a minimum of 30-20 minutes between the last horse in one competition and the first horse in the next m) the time draw must be made available to all competitors, and judges and stewards at least 72 hours before the event.
-It should include the judge's names to ascertain conflict of interest other information to be included when sending out the time draw should include all relevant information pertaining to the event: stable allocation, refreshments available, contact details for withdrawals, etc horses can only be changed after close of entries by approval of the OC and talter than 48 hours before the event.
-Ridders can be changed u
+Rule Heading Justification Revised Rule G.6.2 Time Draw Clarification of OC procedures for draw time between tests.
+G.6.2 Time draw When completing a time draw organisers are advised to be aware of number of circumstances that must be considered. a) it is strongly recommended that arena familiarisation times be included in the draw and that they be clearly shown in the programme (refer to Section 3, Annex D) b) once entries have closed organisers should prepare a competition plan to complete the time draw (number of arenas required, time required) c) draws can be generated manually or by computer d) the time to allow for each test is printed on each EA/FEI test sheet e) it is strongly recommended to allow 60 to 90 minutes between tests for the same horse, and at least 90 minutes at FEI levels, as these are more strenuous tests f) draws should be unbiased g) care should be taken not to have the same competitor riding first in more than one test h) Organising committees may accept requests from riders entering 2 horses in the same competition to schedule one horse before the other in the draw, providing this request is made at the time of entry.
+This does not apply for State or National Championships i) no judge should be expected to judge more than 40 horses/day i) no judge should be expected to judge more than 40 horses/day i) no judge should be a break for judges of at least 15 minutes after every 10th horse i) for tests with more than 10 horses, if a judge is required to judge more than one competition, there should be it is recommended a minimum of 30-20 minutes between the last horse in one competition and the first horse in the next m) the time draw must be made available to all competitors, and judges and stewards at least 72 hours before the event.
+It should include the judge's names to ascertain conflict of interest n) other information to be included when sending out the time draw should loted all relevant information pertaining to the event: Stable allocation, refreshments available, contact details for withdrawals, etc o) horses can only be changed after close of entries by approval of the OC and n

-Clarification of OC procedures for draw time